This post will guide you on what you should plant in your summer garden, and how to deal with summer garden challenges like the heat.

 - If your location has water restrictions from drought, mulch your garden beds to reduce evaporation and to keep in soil moisture.

-- Harvest crops before the heat of the day or late evening once things have cooled down.
+- The best time to harvest crops is before the heat of the day or late evening once things have cooled down.
 Your veggie will just go limp otherwise.
-You can revive limp veggies too.

 - Grow cool season veggies in partial shade or in a hoop tunnel with row cover to block out some of the sun.